 Winners from the previous year’s competition compete in a separate Winners Program.

 The Winterfest Competition usually takes place at the beginning of December.

 This competition is open to any age group.
-Repertoire is restricted to any one movement of a sonata or sonatina from standard repertoire.
+Repertoire is restricted to Classical Era repertoire.
 No arrangements and no repeats allowed.
 Adjudication will be based on the following age categories: age 8 and under, 10 and under, 12 and under, 14 and under, 16 and under, age 17 and over.
 Performance time is limited to 5 minutes.

-The Sonata/Sonatina Competition usually takes place in January at the Los Angeles Valley College.
+The Classical Era Competition usually takes place in January or February.

 CERTIFICATE OF MERIT EVALUATIONS